nicl/Silex-Autolink/README.md

 Identifying URLs in strings is not easy.
 This is a rough and pragmatic first attempt.
 Feedback is welcome!

-Useful information on autolinking can be found in [this article](http://www.codinghorror.com/blog/2008/10/the-problem-with-urls.html) by Martin Fowler (also check out the numerous comments) and also in the book [Mastering Regular Expressions](http://regex.info/) by Jeffrey Friedl.
+Useful information on autolinking can be found in [this article](http://www.codinghorror.com/blog/2008/10/the-problem-with-urls.html) by Jeff Atwood (also check out the numerous comments) and also in the book [Mastering Regular Expressions](http://regex.info/) by Jeffrey Friedl.

 Installation
 ------------